Évora: Arab Islamic rule

-In 715, the city was conquered by the Arab under Tariq ibn-Ziyad.
+In 715, the city was conquered by the Arab under Tariq ibn-Ziyad and named it يابرة (Yāburah).
 During the Muslim rule (715–1165), the town, part of the Taifa of Badajoz, slowly began to prosper again and developed into an agricultural center with a fortress and a mosque.
 The Arab influence can still be observed in the character of the historical city.
 During that time, several notables hailed from Évora, including Abd al-Majid ibn Abdun Al-Yaburi عبد المجيد بن عبدون اليابري, a poet whose diwan still survives to this day.

 Reconquest

-Évora was wrested from the Moors through a surprise attack by Gerald the Fearless (Geraldo Sem Pavor) in September 1165.
+Évora was wrested from the Moors through a surprise attack by Gerald the Fearless in September 1165.
 The town came under the rule of the Portuguese king Afonso I in 1166.
+That year, a new Order of Portuguese knights settled in the city to help defend it, but it was integrated into the Order of Calatrava because it was not authorized by the Pope.
 The last documented mention of a Muslim attempt to regain the city was in 1181 when Almohad forces briefly besieged the city for two days.
-It then flourished as one of the most dynamic cities in the Kingdom of Portugal during the Middle Ages, especially in the 15th century.
+It then flourished as one of the most dynamic cities in Portugal during the Middle Ages, especially in the 15th century.
 The court of the first and second dynasties resided here for long periods, constructing palaces, monuments, and religious buildings. Évora became the scene for many royal weddings and a site where many important decisions were made.